What graduate salary can I expect in an IT job?

 How much do experienced IT professionals earn?

-According to IT Jobs Watch, the median salary for developer jobs (all experience levels) is £55,000.
-The median for IT project management jobs is also £55,000; the average for IT consultant jobs £50,000; the average for technology jobs in investment banking is £85,000; and the average for technology jobs in investment management is £95,000.
-For business analyst roles the median salary is £50,500 (6 months to July 2021).
+According to IT Jobs Watch, the median salary for developer jobs (all experience levels) is £57,500.
+The median for IT project management jobs is also £55,000; the median for analyst jobs is £62,500; the median for IT consultants is £60,000; the median for fintech jobs is £70,000 and the median for technology jobs in investment banking is £85,000.
+The median for information security jobs is £60,000, and the median for games developers is also £60,000.